 More of a throw-back kinda guy?
 Check out these Scottie Pippen rookie cards!

-Spending a couple of hundred bucks for a MINT autographed card of a guy who was once arguably the top prospect in the game seems to be worth the substantial risk created by the disappointing 2019 season.
-While many collectors may be a bit wobbly in the knees over it, just remember what ole’ Buffet always says: be fearful when others are greedy and be greedy when others are fearful.
+While many collectors may be a bit wobbly in the knees over the injury, just remember what ole’ Buffet always says: be fearful when others are greedy and be greedy when others are fearful.
 When it comes to Alex Kirilloff Rookie Cards, the last half of the quote seems to fit best!
 Whether or not it happens this year, you’d have to figure the guy will get healthy and some point in the mediuim term.
 And then hopefully he starts raking and never looks back.
 8/10